Jürgen Bogs: FC Berlin

 New coach of BFC Dynamo for the 1989–90 season was Helmut Jäschke.
-Jürgen Bogs continued to serve in the club as a manager under the club president Herbert Krafft.
-Herbert Krafft had become club president in 1988.
+Jürgen Bogs continued to serve in the club as a manager under the club chairman Herbert Krafft.
+Herbert Krafft had become club chairman in 1988.
 He had recommended himself for his office as the head of a unit of the Volkspolizei.
-Krafft succeeded the long-serving club president Manfred Kirste.
+Krafft succeeded the long-serving club chairman Manfred Kirste.
 He had limited experience of football and was himself worried that he lacked the skills that would be required to meet the capitalist West.
 Krafft and Bogs travelled to Bremen for a crash course in free market economy with SV Werder Bremen Manager Willi Lemke.
 Lemke was known to Bogs since the meeting with SV Werder Bremen in the 1988-89 European Cup.

 BFC Dynamo was renamed FC Berlin on 19 February 1990.
-Club president Krafft was dismissed at the same time and Bogs took over as interim president of FC Berlin until the new elections in May 1990.
+Club chairman Krafft was dismissed at the same time and Bogs took over as interim chairman of FC Berlin until the new elections in May 1990.
 He then served as managing director (Geschäftsführer) under the new club president Klaus Janz.
 FC Berlin started the 1990-91 NOFV-Oberliga with four straight losses and stood at last place efter the fourth round.
 Coach Peter Rohde was dismissed and Jürgen Bogs returned as coach on 15 September 1990.
 His first match in his second spell was a 3–3 draw against 1.
 FC Magdeburg.
 FC Berlin managed to win seven matches and drew eight matches to move up to 11th place.
 In the playoff round for the 2.
 Bundesliga, FC Berlin finished in second place behind Stahl Brandenburg.

 FC Berlin won the 1991–92 NOFV-Oberliga.
 SC Freiburg knocked FC Berlin out of the DFB-Pokal.